zekitel/reading-is-good/README.md

 Welcome on reading is good board

-You will be find details about project bellow.
+You will be finding details about project bellow.

 App will run on 9090 port.